Are Motorcycle Helmets Required by Law in Florida—and Does It Affect Your Injury Case?

 Exceptions to the Helmet Requirement

-While Florida’s law gives riders over 21 some flexibility, there are a few caveats:
+While Florida’s law gives riders over 21 some flexibility over wearing motorcycle helmets, there are a few caveats:

-• Passengers under 21 are also required to wear helmets.
+• Passengers under 21 are also required to wear motorcycle helmets

 Understanding these nuances can be critical, especially if you're involved in a no-helmet accident in Florida.

-Can Not Wearing a Helmet Affect Your Compensation?
+Can Not Wearing a Motorcycle Helmet Affect Your Compensation?

-Yes—it can.
+Yes, it can.
 Florida applies principles of contributory negligence when determining liability and compensation in injury claims.
-This means that if you weren’t wearing a helmet and sustained head or facial injuries, the insurance company or opposing party might argue that your own negligence contributed to the severity of your injuries.
+This means that if you weren’t wearing a motorcycle helmet and sustained head or facial injuries, the insurance company or opposing party might argue that your own negligence contributed to the severity of your injuries.

 For example, if you suffered a traumatic brain injury and were helmetless, the court could reduce or even bar your compensation based on the extent to which your lack of helmet use contributed to your injuries, even if the other driver caused the crash.